8. Ideate Features and Models

 Once the process is initiated, you’ll see confirmation that the run has started:

-After the process completes, a table of ideated features will be displayed for your review.
+After the process completes, a list of models will be displayed for your review.

 -